 Pumps can be switched on/off using the keypad, so there is no need for temporary pump wiring during system filling / air purging.
-If pumps are hard-wired to the panel during the system fill/purge phase, re-wire the boiler pump to the Primary Pump leads inside the wiring box so the primary pump purge function is active.
+If pumps are hard-wired to the panel during the system fill/purge phase, re-wire the boiler pump to the Primary Pump leads inside the wiring box, to enable the water flow proving routine to run.